Blooom Review – Is It A Better Way To Manage Your 401K?

 - Can I get online access to my accounts?

-- Will I have to pay other fees in addition to Blooom?
+- Will I pay additional fees beyond Blooom?

 Pros